-3.1 The relevant abundance of haloes
+3.1 The relevant abundance of halos

-The ejection of baryons from low-mass haloes through heating by the UV background (Okamoto, Gao & Theuns 2008) and supernova feedback reduces the growth rate of a halo and, as a result, its mass in the hydrodynamic simulation is lower than that of the corresponding object in the DMO simulation.
-Confirming results of our previous work (Sawala et al. 2013) based on the GIMIC simulations (Crain 2009), we find that the average mass of low-mass haloes is reduced by up to ~33 per cent relative to their counterparts in the DMO simulation.
-The universality of this behaviour at the low-mass end, also reproduced by Munshi et al. (2013), Khandai et al. (2014), Velliscig et al. (2014), indicates that it reflects a generic effect of feedback processes and baryon physics, only weakly dependent on the particular choice and parameters of the galaxy formation model.
+The ejection of baryons from low mass halos through heating by the UV background (Okamoto et al. 2008) and supernova feedback reduces the growth rate of a halo and, as a result, its mass in the hydrodynamic simulation is lower than that of the corresponding object in the DMO simulation.
+Confirming results of our previous work (Sawala et al. 2013) based on the GIMIC simulations (Crain et al. 2009), we find that the average mass of low-mass halos is reduced by up to $\sim 33\%$ relative to their counterparts in the DMO simulation.
+The universality of this behaviour at the low mass end, also reproduced by Munshi et al. (2013), Khandai et al. (2014), Velliscig et al. (2014), indicates that it reflects a generic effect of feedback processes and baryon physics, only weakly dependent on the particular choice and parameters of the galaxy formation model.

-In the simulations with reionization, we also find that a large fraction of haloes below $10^{9.5} \, M{\odot}$ fail to form any stars.
-Photoionization has long been recognized as a possible mechanism to suppress star formation in low-mass haloes, through a reduction of cooling (e.g. Efstathiou 1992; Wiersma et al. 2009a) and through the heating and ejection of the interstellar medium (e.g. Okamoto et al. 2008; Pawlik & Schaye 2009).
-It can be an important factor in establishing the number of observable dwarf galaxies in the local universe (e.g. Kauffmann, White & Guiderdoni 1993; Bullock, Kravtsov & Weinberg 2000; Benson et al. 2002; Somerville 2002; Koposov et al. 2009; Okamoto & Frenk 2009).
+In the simulations with reionization, we also find that a large fraction of halos below $10^{9.5} M{\odot}$ fail to form any stars.
+Photoionization has long been recognised as a possible mechanism to suppress star formation in low mass halos, through a reduction of cooling (e.g. Efstathiou 1992; Wiersma et al. 2009) and through the heating and ejection of the interstellar medium (e.g. Okamoto et al. 2008; Pawlik & Schaye 2009).
+It can be an important factor in establishing the number of observable dwarf galaxies in the local universe (e.g. Kauffmann et al. 1993; Bullock et al. 2000; Benson et al. 2002; Somerville 2002; Koposov et al. 2009; Okamoto & Frenk 2009).

 In Fig. 1, we show the total dark matter distribution within 2 Mpc from the Local Group barycentre in one of our simulations.
-It can be seen that the majority of haloes above $5 \times 10^7 \,\mathrm{M{\odot}}$ , which are highlighted in the left-hand panel, do not contain any stars, as highlighted in the right-hand panel.
-In Fig. 2, we compare the cumulative halo mass functions (left-hand column) and halo maximum circular velocity ( $v{\text{max}}$ , the circular velocity measured at the radius where $v{\text{circ}} = \sqrt{GM(\langle r \rangle)/r}$ is maximal) functions (right-hand column) obtained in the DMO and hydrodynamic simulations at z = 0.
-For the latter, we further distinguish between the total population of haloes, and the population of haloes that contain galaxies.
-The bottom panels show the ratios between the cumulative mass- and velocity-functions of the hydrodynamic and DMO simulations.
+It can be seen that the majority of halos above $5 \times 10^7 M{\odot}$ , which are highlighted in the left panel, do not contain any stars, as highlighted in the right panel.
+In Fig. 2 we compare the cumulative halo mass functions (left column) and halo maximum circular velocity (vmax, the circular velocity measured at the radius where vcirc = $\sqrt{GM(< r)/r}$ is maximal) functions (right column) obtained in the DMO and hydrodynamic simulations at z = 0.
+For the latter, we further distinguish between the total population of halos, and the population of halos that contain galaxies.